19hours/sg-statutes/Acts/Income Tax Act.md

 there shall be allowed in respect of each such child according to his age among those eligible, a deduction in accordance with the Fifth Schedule:

-Provided that in the case of any unmarried child incapacitated from maintaining himself by reason of physical or mental infirmity whose income was not more than $2,000 in that yearand in respect of whom —
+Provided that in the case of any unmarried child incapacitated from maintaining himself by reason of physical or mental infirmity whose income was not more than $2,000 in that year and in respect of whom —

 (A) a deduction is allowable under paragraph 1 of the Fifth Schedule, the deduction shall be increased to $3,500 (if the year of assessment is 2008), or $5,500 (if the year of assessment is 2009 or a subsequent year of assessment);